folio-org/folio-install/kubernetes-rancher/readme.md

 ### Ingress Notes:

-Have two URLs as A Records for the three Kube nodes One URL is for proxying front-end and the other is for proxying Okapi traffic The Okapi traffic URL is the URL used when building Stripes When setting up Load Balancing/Ingress, target the Service name instead of Workload name if you have specific ports you have set in the Workload
+Have two URLs as A Records for the three Kube nodes<br/>
+One URL is for proxying front-end and the other is for proxying Okapi traffic<br/>
+The Okapi traffic URL is the URL used when building Stripes<br/>
+When setting up Load Balancing/Ingress, target the Service name instead of Workload name if you have specific ports you have set in the Workload<br/>

 ## Pro Tips